 I was always confused about the 4-6 weeks at the beginning.
 This timeframe really depends on how much water you put in your soap, and the environment's humidity in which the soap is curing.

 For example if you live in a very humid area your soap might have to cure for longer.
 In general, your soap is fine to use after 4 weeks, but if you wait for 6 weeks it will be even milder.
 Yep, soap is pretty much like wine: the more it ages, the better it gets.

 Step 10: Use it!

 Use it, love it and look after it!
 Make sure you use a dedicated soap dish like this reclaimed handmade wood dish.
-Try to keep it as dry as possible by washing off any water that might get trapped in some angles of your soap dish.
+Try to keep it as dry as possible, and wash off any water that might get trapped in your soap dish.

 Do you have any comments or questions?
 Comment below and I'd be happy to help you in your natural, vegan, palm oil free soap making journey!